EXOTIC & contrasting coastlines

 “At low tide I hiked out and took the shot.
 I was interested in the contrast of the one large boulder surrounded by hundreds of little stones visible beneath the crystal clear water” Dan.

 Bathsheba Beach is believed to be named after Bathsheba, the wife of King David in the Bible.
-As she bathed in milk to keep her skin smooth and soft, the mineral-rich white foaming waters here were thought to have similar beautifying and healing effects.
+She bathed in milk to keep her skin smooth and soft.
+The mineral-rich white foaming waters here were thought to have similar beautifying and healing effects.

 contact us fOR PRICING, SIZING & USAGE